-We present the most current information about SAT test dates for the 2015-2016 school year here.
+We present information about SAT test dates for the 2015-2016 school year here.
 We also link to our top articles that you must read before deciding on a test date.

 Table: 2015-2016 SAT Test Dates and Deadlines

-This year's test dates, normal registration deadlines, late registration deadlines, and score availability are posted below.
-The dates below are now confirmed officially by the College Board.
+The 2015-2016 school year's test dates, normal registration deadlines, late registration deadlines, and score availability are posted below.

 |Test Date||Normal Deadline||Late Registration||Online Score Release|